• Skip to primary navigation

 Castle Rock-16

 After climbing down the front side, I saw that the best way to get up on top of Castle Rock is on the front side.
-This requires a good amount of scrambling though and I would not recommend it if you are afraid of heights.
+This requires a good amount of scrambling though and I would not recommend it if you are afraid of heights or nervous with this type of thing.

 Castle Rock-22